EliasDH-com/Documentation/Documentation/Basic-Answer-File-Tutorial.md

 ## ✨Steps

-### 👉 Step 1: How to install Windows System Image Manager
+### 👉Step 1: How to install Windows System Image Manager

 Anyone can write an answer file manually.
 Microsoft offers the Windows System Image Manager `(SIM)` console available through the Windows Assessment and Deployment Kit `(ADK)` to make it easier to create the file to install Windows 10 unattended.